 In which I provide the patterns for the word “aro” and two variations on the letter “a”, all worked in a five-stripe flag design.

-In which I attach forty patches made with the prior tutorials to a denim jacket, discussing materials, layout, techniques and tips.
+In which I attach patches made with the prior tutorials to a denim jacket, discussing materials, layout, techniques and tips.